Home Recipes Second courses Children's menu or what to feed your child

 Children's menu: recipes

-We present you some simple recipes for children from one year and older.
+We present to you several simple recipes for children aged one year and older.

 Borscht with meatballs

-The food set is indicated on a 3-liter pot.
+The food set is indicated for a 3 liter saucepan.

 • minced beef or chicken – 300 g;